-As further work, legal aspect on the shared responsibility of the LRA and the EN in LOCALPKI should be studied, since both entities play an important role into the registration and authentication processes.
+- legal aspect on the shared responsibility of the LRA and the EN in LOCALPKI should be studied.
+Indeed, both entities play an important role into the registration and authentication processes.
 Our first idea is that the EN could register the identity of the LRA sending information about new users and store this information also within the database.
-Thus, if this user is recognized as malicious, the EN could blame the LRA.

-Further work also includes a study about adapting the secure trust computations described in (Dumas et al., 2016).
-They compute a global trust by using the trust evaluation of each certification authorities towards the others.
+Thus, if this user is recognized as malicious, the EN could blame the LRA. - trust enhancement of the authorities, just like for PKIX, is also an open problem.
+Adapting the secure trust computations described in [12] might be easier for LOCALPKI though.
+There, they compute a global trust by using the trust evaluation of each certification authorities towards the others.
 This allows to obtain a better hint about the trust given in CAs, instead of being based only on the trustfulness given by trust anchors.
 This method could be relevant to the LOCALPKI architecture, since it is also using the trust anchor mechanism.

-We also plan to realize a study of whether this model could also simplify identity-based approaches like certificateless PKI (Gentry, 2003; Baek et al., 2005).
-Finally, just like Let's Encrypt offers certificates enabling HTTPS (via SSL/TLS) for websites, we plan to set up a web site offering the possibility to create selfsigned LOCALPKI certificates for any user.
+- whether this model could also simplify identity-based approaches like certificateless PKI [13,3], for instance using attributes. - Finally, just like Let's Encrypt offers certificates enabling HTTPS (via SSL/TLS) for websites, we have set up a web site offering the possibility to create self-signed LOCALPKI certificates for any user and connected device; we plan to enhance the capabilities of this web-site to manage our other protocols, such as revocation, cross-certification, on-line authentication, database paging, etc.